-The Lithuania Tribune is a privately owned news service covering Lithuania and the Baltic region in English.
+The Lithuania Tribune is a privately owned news service covering Lithuania and the Baltic region in the English language.

-We aim to introduce as many people as possible to a wide range of information and opinion from Lithuania, and to connect the worldwide Lithuanian community with its homeland.
+We aim to introduce as many people as possible to a wide range of information and opinions from within Lithuania, and to connect the worldwide Lithuanian community with its homeland.

 Our aim is to support ideas that will help Lithuania become a modern and forward-looking member of the liberal and progressive world community.
 We are in favour of a global Lithuania, with the strength and confidence to feel comfortable with new developments while retaining her heritage, language and culture.

 We give a platform to as many opinions as possible, while retaining objectivity in our news content.
 We invite readers to enjoy the evolution of Lithuania, and we welcome all who want to take a constructive role in her future.

 Join The Lithuania Tribune news portal.
 We are looking for those who would like to share their thoughts on Lithuania, language editors, translators, IT specialists; in short everyone who could contribute to this project.
 If you are interested in joining The Lithuania Tribune, write us an email on email@example.com

 The Lithuania Tribune team: